PowerShell/Crescendo/Microsoft.PowerShell.Crescendo/src/experimental/HelpParsers/README.md

 > **_It's a little more complicated than that_** -
 The function itself is recursive because I have to parse the help multiple times.
-I'll search for sub-commands and when found, I'll call the `parseHelp` function and add the new sub-command, which will parse the _new_ command before the original help is finished parsing.
+I search for sub-commands and, when found, I call the `parseHelp` function to add the new sub-command, that parses the _new_ command before the original help is finished parsing.
-Eventually, we'll run out of sub-commands so the help will finally get parsed, but if you notice the _order_ in which the parsed help objects are returned, they may not be the order you expect.
+Eventually, we run out of sub-commands so the help finally gets parsed.
+But, if you notice the _order_ in which the parsed help objects are returned, they may not be the order you expect.

 #### Parameter Recognition